im-open/app-pool-action/README.md

 ## Prerequisites

-The IIS services action uses Web Services for Management, [WSMan], and Windows Remote Management, [WinRM], to create remote administrative sessions.
+The IIS app pool action uses Web Services for Management, [WSMan], and Windows Remote Management, [WinRM], to create remote administrative sessions.
 Because of this, Windows OS GitHubs Actions Runners, `runs-on: [windows-2019]`, must be used.
 If the IIS server target is on a local network that is not publicly available, then specialized self hosted runners, `runs-on: [self-hosted, windows-2019]`,  will need to be used to broker commands to the server.

 Inbound secure WinRm network traffic (TCP port 5986) must be allowed from the GitHub Actions Runners virtual network so that remote sessions can be received.